pvass24/k8s-kadence/flask-app-v2/README.md

     ```

 4. **Access the Application:**
     Open a web browser and navigate to `http://localhost:5000`.
+Be sure you can access the application.

+5. **Stop the Container:**
+    Enter `Control + C` to stop the container.

 ### Adding the Image to Docker Hub